-FST Belize is a corporation and Mr. Turlov is the sole owner of FST Belize, holding100% of the ownership interest in it.
+FST Belize is a corporation and Mr. Turlov is the sole owner of FST Belize, holding 100% of the ownership interest in it.
 There are no other shareholders or parties with participating rights or the ability to remove Mr. Turlov from his ownership position.
-Mr. Turlov has the ability to make all decisions in respect of FST Belize.
+Mr.Turlov has the ability to make all decisions in respect of FST Belize.
 FRHC's management has also assessed the relationship between FRHC (through its subsidiary Freedom EU) and FST Belize.
-Other than the tariff rates stipulated in the Variation Agreement dated February 25, 2020 entered into between Freedom EU and FST Belize, including the General Terms and Conditions of Business, which sets out the specific terms and conditions of the relationship between Freedom EU and FST Belize, there are no other contractual agreements or other implicit arrangements between the two parties that provide FRHC the power to control the operations of FST Belize.
+Other than the tariff rates stipulated in the Variation Agreement dated February 25, 2020 entered into between Freedom EU and FST Belize, including the General Terms and Conditions of Business, which sets out the specific terms and conditions of the relationship between the two parties that provide FRHC the power to control the operations of FST Belize.
 In December 2022 the Company changed its treatment of certain interest income so that it applies from the settlement date whereas previously it applied from the trade date.
 As a result of that change, the Company's management has continued to assess for any modifications or reconsideration events.